Decreasing Self-Injurious Behaviors

 1. Begin the process by completing a form often called an ABC chart that will tell you information about the behavior.
 Note when and where it occurred and who was present.
 Describe the type of self-injurious behavior (head-banging, scratching, biting).
 Note what was happening right before and what happened during and after.
 This refers to responses by others around the child.
 If the behaviors occur at home and school, parents and teachers should work together to determine the reasons.

-2. With this information, attempt to determine if the child needs assistance with communication, if he/she: wants to gain access to something, is frustrated or in pain, is trying to escape an activity or a person, is gaining sensory input, or is seeking peer or adult attention.
-Also note if it is not apparent what may have caused the behavior.
+2. With this information, attempt to determine if the child needs assistance with communication, if they: want to gain access to something, is frustrated or in pain, is trying to escape an activity or a person, is gaining sensory input, or is seeking peer or adult attention.
+Also, note if it is not apparent what may have caused the behavior.

-3. Remember – sometimes a behavior may start for one reason then turn into another.
-For example, a child may be seeking sensory input, but when adults or peers react and attend to the child it may turn into an attention seeking behavior.
+3. Remember – sometimes a behavior may start for one reason and then turn into another.
+For example, a child may be seeking sensory input, but when adults or peers react and attend to the child it may turn into an attention-seeking behavior.

 4. Once you feel confident in the function or reason for the behavior begin to decide on an appropriate intervention or strategy that will decrease the behavior.
 A few examples follow.

-• If the behavior occurs in school when academic demands are placed on the child, consider decreasing the demands and provide reinforcers after completed work; pair this strategy with child choices regarding the work.
+• If the behavior occurs in school when academic demands are placed on the child, consider decreasing the demands, teaching prerequisite skills, and provide reinforcers for all attempts.
+Pair this strategy with child choices regarding the work.
 Slowly increase the demands over time.
-A number of answers on this site provide specifics for this intervention. (see resources below)

 • Documents and Related Resources